tonymm55/react-weather-app/README.md

 The inital render sometimes has as backtick, which goes away after a browser refresh.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`